zhubby/archgw/docs/source/get_started/intro_to_arch.rst

 Arch uses Envoy's HTTP connection management subsystem, HTTP L7 filtering and telemetry capabilities to extend the functionality exclusively for prompts and LLMs.
 This gives Arch several advantages:

 * Arch builds on Envoy's proven success.
-Envoy is used at masssive scale by the leading technology companies of our time including `AirBnB <https://www.airbnb.com>`_, `Dropbox <https://www.dropbox.com>`_, `Google <https://www.google.com>`_, `Reddit <https://www.reddit.com>`_, `Stripe <https://www.stripe.com>`_, etc. Its battle tested and scales linearly with usage and enables developers to focus on what really matters: application features and business logic.
+Envoy is used at massive scale by the leading technology companies of our time including `AirBnB <https://www.airbnb.com>`_, `Dropbox <https://www.dropbox.com>`_, `Google <https://www.google.com>`_, `Reddit <https://www.reddit.com>`_, `Stripe <https://www.stripe.com>`_, etc. Its battle tested and scales linearly with usage and enables developers to focus on what really matters: application features and business logic.

 * Arch works with any application language.
 A single Arch deployment can act as gateway for AI applications written in Python, Java, C++, Go, Php, etc.